bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Here we're using the standard kinetic energy formula (:math:`K=\frac{1}{2}mv^2`, where velocity :math:`v=x'(t)`) and a generalized potential function :math:`U(x(t))` that depends on the object's position (e.g. gravity).
-Plugging :math:`L` into the Euler-Lagrange (Equation 9) and setting to zero to find the stationary point, we get:
+Plugging :math:`L` into the Euler-Lagrange (Equation 9) and setting it to zero to find the stationary point, we get:

 .. math::